worldbank/template/README.md

 <hr>

 **Congratulations!** You just created a beautiful home for your project.
-To access your project page, use (and share) the link as it shows below.
+To access your project page, use (and share) the link as shown below.

 > 🌟 `https://<your-github-username>.github.io/<your-project-name>`

-For example, see this <span style="color:#3EACAD">template</span> as a live demo below.
+For example, see this <span style="color:#3EACAD">template</span> as a live demo.

 > 🌟 [datapartnership.github.io](https://datapartnership.org/template) (Live Demo)